PCI DSS 4.0: What You Need to Know and What You Need to Do

 Is Your Company Ready to Make the Transition to PCI DSS 4.0?

-Director of Offensive Security Practice
+Joaquin Paredes, Director of Offensive Security Practice

 The Payment Card Industry Data Security Standard (PCI DSS) standard, established in September of 2006, was developed to introduce a common set of security standards across the industry.
 As credit card fraud rose, so did the regulations designed to combat it.
-Now in its fourth iteration, the PCI DSS 4.0 provides a detailed baseline of technical and operational requirements to protect account data.
+In its fourth iteration, the PCI DSS 4.0 provides a detailed baseline of technical and operational requirements to protect account data.

 The PCI SSC published the fourth update to the Data Security Standard (DSS) early last year.
 While many regulations stayed the same, the new standard looks to outcome-based requirements as the primary focus.
 The 12 DSS requirements didn’t change; however, the latest version has set precise standards to guide companies in implementing security controls, specifically penetration testing (pen testing).